haneeshhasan/ExpenseTracker/Readme.md

-# Nasar AlOtaibi Pvt Ltd - Expense Tracker
+# Expense Tracker

 ## Overview
-This web application, developed for Nasar AlOtaibi Pvt Ltd, serves as an Expense Tracker to manage and analyze financial data.
-It allows users to add and view expense and income data, provides analytics on total expenses, income, profit, and loss.
+This web application, It allows users to add and view expense and income data, provides analytics on total expenses, income, profit, and loss.

 ## Features
 - **Add Data:** Easily add new expense or income data through a user-friendly form.